๐ Table of Contents

 โ Do slow feeders prevent bloat in dogs?

-They may help reduce risk, but no product can guarantee prevention.
-The Veterinary Information Network (VIN) recommends multiple strategies: slow feeding, elevated bowls (controversial โ some studies say no), no exercise 1 hour before/after meals, and for high-risk breeds, prophylactic gastropexy surgery.
+They may help reduce risk by slowing food intake and reducing air swallowing, but no product can guarantee GDV prevention.
+The Veterinary Information Network (VIN) recommends a multi-strategy approach: slow feeding, floor-level bowls (not elevated for deep-chested breeds), no vigorous exercise 1 hour before/after meals, and for very high-risk breeds like Great Danes, prophylactic gastropexy surgery.

 โ Can I use a slow feeder for wet food?